nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ![180º servo sweeping](images/180servo.gif)

 **Servo Used in Example**

 * 180º degree 4.8V - 6V [Hitec HS-40](http://hitecrcd.com/products/servos/micro-and-mini-servos/analog-micro-and-mini-servos/hs-40-economical-nano-nylon-gear-servo/product)

+Before you start to work with your servo, check the datasheet.
+There you can sometimes find the pulse widths needed to control it.

-To rotate 180º most servo require a duty cycle where 1000000 ns/1 ms corresponds to the minimum angle and 2000000 ns/2 ms corresponds to the maximum angle.
+To rotate 180º most servos require a duty cycle where 1000000 ns/1 ms corresponds to the minimum angle and 2000000 ns/2 ms corresponds to the maximum angle.
 However, not all servos are the same and will require calibration.
-For example, the HS-40 used in this example has a minimum of 600000 ns/0.6 ms and maximum of 2400000 ns/2.4 ms. A good place to start is somewhere in the middle like 1.5 ms. Then you can go up and down from there to find the max and min.
+For example, the HS-40 used in this example has a minimum of 600000 ns/0.6 ms and maximum of 2400000 ns/2.4 ms. A good place to start is somewhere in the middle like 1.5 ms. You can then go up and down from there to find the max and min.

-Change the duty cycle to 1500000 ns/1.5 ms to move the servo:
+Change the duty cycle to 1500000 ns/1.5 ms and step up every 100000 ns to move the servo:

 ```shell
 sudo sh -c 'echo 1500000 > /sys/class/pwm/pwmchip0/pwm0/duty_cycle'